 Making Chilli has become a bit of an obsession of mine.
 It’s one of my favourite meals to cook for so many reasons.
 The ease of chucking the ingredients into a pan and letting it slow cook for hours is brilliant, and the resulting tender, succulent meat and rich flavour is so satisfying.
 Its a great meal to share with others also – one big pot of food that everyone can help themselves to is intrinsically social, and is what food and eating, in my opinion, should be about.
 I’m a huge fan of Mexican food and flavours generally, and a Chilli is one of the best ways to combine as many of those delicious middle-American flavours as possible!

 It is for these reasons that I’d say that this dish has become one of my most cooked meals, and every time I’ve made it, I’ve experimented slightly, trying to work out what works and what doesn’t.
 I’m now pretty set on this as a recipe for what I prefer most, but as with all food, you can and should make it your own, and add or take away flavours to make it personal.
+I’ve made this using beef brisket and beef short ribs, so feel free to change it according to personal preference.
 However, if you’re looking for a starting point, with deep, rich, earthy flavours aswell as some fantastically complex spices, give this recipe a go.
-I like to serve it with some basmati rice, sour cream, warmed tortillas, and my Guacamole and Pico de Gallo recipes, to turn it into a Mexican feast.
+I like to serve it with some basmati rice, sour cream, warmed tortillas, and my Guacamole and Pico de Gallo recipes (pictured above), to turn it into a Mexican feast.
 Without further ado, I give you my ultimate Chilli Con Carne!